Article updated on March 7, 2025

 From best to worst, they are as follows:

-Note that in most games, you aim to make the BEST 5-card hand.
+Note that, in most games, you aim to make the BEST five-card hand.
 But some poker variants require you to make the lowest hand.
 In these games, straights and flushes don’t count against you.

-There are only 9 outs in the 36 cards left to complete a flush.
-So, flushes are now rated better than full houses!
+When learning how to play poker games like Short Deck, with the 2s through 5s removed, the hand rankings change slightly.
+Only nine outs in the 36 cards are left to complete a flush.
+So, flushes rate better than full houses!

 #2: Poker Lingo

-When you first started playing poker, you may have felt like you listening to a foreign language!
+When you first started playing poker, you may have felt like you were listening to a foreign language!
+Knowing the correct poker term for differing moves at the table and gameplay scenarios can help you understand how to play the game.

 • Flop